Frequently Asked Questions

 Ultimately, parents are responsible for the way in which their children are educated and, at PCS, we recognize the great responsibility that has been entrusted to us.
 The foundation of family is very important to the community environment at PCS.
 Parents work with teachers and administrators to support the school and ensure its smooth operation.
 To that end, both parents are actively involved in the process.

 One parent in each family is required to serve the equivalent of one school day per week in support of the school.
 There are several Dads' Work Days through the year where fathers help with school repairs and maintenance.
 See PCS Family Requirements.

 Is PCS associated with a denomination or area church?

 PCS is a distinctly Christian institution that is committed to educating children with a biblical worldview.
-It is a ministry of Redeemer Presbyterian Church, but is not doctrinally affiliated with any specific denomination.
-Our families attend more than 40 different Protestant and evangelical churches around Huntsville.
+It is a ministry of Christ Church of Old Town, but our doctrine is not affiliated with any specific denomination.
+Our families attend more than 45 different Protestant and evangelical churches around Huntsville.
 PCS requires that both parents be professing Christians, active in their local churches.

 Who makes the governing decisions for PCS?

 The PCS School Board is responsible for the governing policies of PCS.
 The principal makes day-to-day decisions, guided by the policies set forth by the board and stated in the PCS handbook.

 Is PCS accredited by any agency or organization?